-1.1 Changes Since RFC 2630
+1.1.2.
+Changes Since RFC 2630

-This document obsoletes RFC 2630 [OLDCMS] and RFC 3211 [PWRI].
+RFC 3369 [CMS2] obsoletes RFC 2630 [CMS1] and RFC 3211 [PWRI].
 Password-based key management is included in the CMS specification, and an extension mechanism to support new key management schemes without further changes to the CMS is specified.
-Backward compatibility with RFC 2630 and RFC 3211 is preserved; however, version 2 attribute certificate transfer is added.
-The use of version 1 attribute certificates is deprecated.
+Backward compatibility with RFC 2630 and RFC 3211 is preserved; however, version 2 attribute certificate transfer is added, and the use of version 1 attribute certificates is deprecated.

 S/MIME v2 signatures [OLDMSG], which are based on PKCS#7 version 1.5, are compatible with S/MIME v3 signatures [MSG], which are based on RFC 2630.
-However, there are some subtle compatibility issues with signatures using PKCS#7 version 1.5 and the CMS.
+However, there are some subtle compatibility issues with signatures based on PKCS #7 version 1.5.
 These issues are discussed in section 5.2.1.
+These issues remain with the current version of the CMS.